schauhan/miniature-memory/content/posts/startup-launch-mvp-in-five-months.md

 Before building the product I wanted to check the competition, and market viability: appetite among my target users, is the need big enough that they would be willing to pay for a solution, etc.

-### Market Research and Competitive Analysis
+### Market Research

 I collected info on the total market size, brokers offering algo-trading as a service, and estimated the number of interested users.
 The algo-trading market is estimated to grow 20% yearly between 2020 and 2025.

-Next I performed competition analysis and found the alternatives lacking in a good tech solution which users could automate effortlessly.
+Next I performed competitive analysis and found the alternatives lacking in a good tech solution which users could automate effortlessly.
 This bolstered our hypothesis about lack of a good solution.

 ### Checking Product Viability